"Puttin' on the Blitz!" Barbershop quartet are Britain's premier 1940s quartet performing all your vintage favourites in four part harmony.

 Brian trained at Vocaltech vocal school in London and then at Central School of Speech and Drama.
 Brian is an actor by profession and an accomplished singer and entertainer.

-He has been proud to receive many awards including "UK Entertainer of the Year" and the "National Vintage Award for musical performance" as well as international gold and silver medals in mixed quartet.
+He has been proud to receive many awards including "UK Entertainer of the Year" and the "National Vintage Award for Best Musical Performance" as well as international gold and silver medals in mixed quartet.

 Brian also performs with Cherie in "Perfect Vintage" and is currently touring throughout the UK as an actor, entertainer and singer.